 But after hitting rock bottom, you absolutely must get up.
 And you’ll be motivated by renewed strength, with more intense hope.
 Because remember: the day you wake up without hope is a day lost.

-Martin Seligman is a renowned psychologist that represents an interesting current of positive psychology.
-It’s actually really interesting to study his professional trajectory, because for some time, he was referred to for anything regarding depression.
+Martin Seligman is a renowned psychologist who teaches positive psychology.
+It’s actually really interesting to study his professional trajectory.
+For some time, he only ever dealt with topics to do with depression.
 He even coined important terms, like learned helplessness.

-But he slowly realized that most of the areas of psychology were oriented towards the field of disease, or the more complex dimensions related to negative emotions.
+But he slowly realized that most of the areas of psychology lent towards illness, or the more complex dimensions of negative emotions.

-Up until now, no one has bothered to teach what it is to “be happy,” to let go of your colorful umbrellas to let the breeze of happiness take you, free from your dark storms.
+Up until then, no one had bothered to teach about what it is to “be happy,” to let the breeze of happiness take you, free from your dark storms and cloudy days.

-Since then, thanks to books like “Authentic Happiness” or “Learned Optimism,” Seligman has offered wonderful strategies for becoming more capable when it comes to creating well-being.
+Since then, thanks to books like “Authentic Happiness” or “Learned Optimism“, Seligman has offered wonderful strategies for creating well-being.
 This is the vital energy innate in self-improvement and happiness.

 We’ll explain below what the 5 steps are that, according to Seligman, build happiness.
-These help open your colorful umbrellas.
+These help to open your colorful umbrellas on cloudy days.
 This technique is called “PERMA” and corresponds to each of these keys.

 P – Positive Emotions

 The more positive emotions you have, the happier you are.
-It seems like too obvious of a rule, but…how do you achieve this?
+It seems too obvious of a rule, but…how can you achieve this?

 - Change your thoughts and you will create a new emotion.

-- Start with small things…the most elemental of things.
+- Start with small things…the most basic things.
 Something so basic as getting out of bed thinking “today is going to be a good day” could be enough.

-- Another suggestions could be, for example, “I’m not going to let what that person says affect me” or “today I’m going to care for myself, and make myself a priority.”
+- Another suggestion could be, for example, “I’m not going to let what that person says affect me” or “today I’m going to look after myself, and make myself a priority.”